WATCH: What’s The Difference Between Morals And Ethics

 Ethics are distinct from morals in that they’re much more practical.

 An ethical code doesn’t have to be moral.
 It’s just a set of rules for people to follow.
 Several professional organizations (like the American Bar Association and the American Medical Association) have created specific ethical codes for their respective fields.

 In other words, an ethical code has nothing to do with cosmic righteousness or a set of beliefs.
 It’s a set of rules that are drafted by trade groups to ensure members stay out of trouble and act in a way that brings credit to the profession.

 Ethics aren’t always moral … and vice versa

 It’s important to know that what’s ethical isn’t always what’s moral, and vice versa.
 Omerta, for example, is a code of silence that developed among members of the Mafia.
 It was used to protect criminals from the police.
-This follows the rules of ethically correct behavior for the organization, but can also be viewed as wrong from a moral standpoint.
+This follows the rules of ethically-correct behavior for the organization, but it can also be viewed as wrong from a moral standpoint.

 A moral action can also be unethical.
 A lawyer who tells the court that his client is guilty may be acting out of a moral desire to see justice done, but this is deeply unethical because it violates the attorney-client privilege.